White House chooses Minneapolis, St. Paul for violence prevention strategy using American Rescue Plan funds

 As the U.S. Treasury Department continues to clarify federal guidance over how to use pandemic relief money, Minneapolis City Council members spent Wednesday debating the mayor's recommendations for spending the first phase.

-Earlier this month, Frey released his plan to quickly spend $99 million for citywide purposes including housing, economic rebuilding, public safety, climate and public health, city administration and a new guaranteed income pilot.
+Earlier this month, Frey released his plan to quickly spend $99 million for citywide purposes including housing, economic rebuilding, public safety, climate and public health, city administration and a new guaranteed income pilot program.

 A more robust public engagement process is expected to help determine how the remaining $172 million in federal relief will be spent.

-City Council members met Wednesday in the Committee of the Whole to offer amendments to the mayor's proposal before they are scheduled to adopt the final plan on July 2.
+City Council members met Wednesday to offer amendments to the mayor's proposal before they are scheduled to adopt the final plan on July 2.

 Council President Lisa Bender and Council Member Jeremy Schroeder made modest suggestions, which were adopted, to move $150,000 into legal aid for low-income renters and transfer $250,000 into the Neighborhood and Community Relations department for senior services.